alicel/zdm-demo-client/README.md

 -----
 This application must be deployed to an instance in the Origin infrastructure that can reach the ZDM proxy and the Origin cluster.

+Modify the constructor of the `SampleDao.java` class with credentials and connection parameters valid for your Origin cluster, Target cluster and Proxy instances, changing the code in each `switch` case as appropriate.

 To build this application, run:

 	mvn clean install